-- · People who have dealings with the Town of Vincent. - Residents; ratepayers; business proprietors; come recreation clubs and associations. unity, sporting and - · Visitors to the Town of Vincent. - · Employees within the Town of Vincent. - · Government departments and non-government agencies and organisations.
+- · People who have dealings with the Town of Vincent. - Residents; ratepayers; business proprietors; community, sporting and recreation clubs and associations. - · Visitors to the Town of Vincent. - Employees within the Town of Vincent. - Government departments and non-government agencies and organisations.